Liover Peguero Player Props: Pirates vs. Reds

-After hitting .294 with a double, two home runs and seven RBI in his past 10 games, Liover Peguero and the Pittsburgh Pirates face the Cincinnati Reds (who will hand the ball to Brandon Williamson) at 7:05 PM ET on Saturday.
+After batting .294 with a double, two home runs and seven RBI in his past 10 games, Liover Peguero and the Pittsburgh Pirates face the Cincinnati Reds (who will hand the ball to Brandon Williamson) at 1:35 PM ET on Sunday.

-He had a hitless showing in his last game (0-for-3) against the Reds.
+In his most recent game he had a hitless showing (0-for-3) against the Reds.

 Liover Peguero Game Info & Props vs. the Reds